mhuelsen/PointNet2ForDIM-PC/README.md

 ### Jupyter-Notebooks
 The initially annotated point cloud contains too many incorrect assignments, so optimization is necessary.
 In addition, the "Not Ground" class is divided into the "Vegetation" and "Humanmade" classes.<br>
 Description of the subfolders:
-1. Calculate height above DEM ➡️ Generate a digital elevation model from a classified point cloud and calculate the height above ground as an additional scalar field
+📂 **Calculate height above DEM** ➡️ Generate a digital elevation model from a classified point cloud and calculate the height above ground as an additional scalar field
-2. Seperate building ➡️ Seperates the vegetation inside of the building-class with the use of different treshholds
-3. Intersection with ALKIS ➡️ Intersects a point cloud with two-dimensional *Road*-polygons and adds `insde_road` as an additional scalar field
+📂 **Seperate building** ➡️ Seperates the vegetation inside of the building-class with the use of different treshholds 📂 **Intersection with ALKIS** ➡️ Intersects a point cloud with two-dimensional *Road*-polygons and adds `insde_road` as an additional scalar field
-4. KMeans1: ➡️ First K-Means clustering to cluster the class "Not Ground"
-5. KMeans2: ➡️ Second K-Means clustering to cluster the rest of class "Not Ground"
-6. KMeans, DBScan and RF ➡️ Cluster the remaining "Not-Ground"-Points with the geometry and radiometry and classify the resulting clusters using Random Forest
+📂 **KMeans1** ➡️ First K-Means clustering to cluster the class "Not Ground" 📂 **KMeans2** ➡️ Second K-Means clustering to cluster the rest of class "Not Ground" 📂 **KMeans, DBScan and RF** ➡️ Cluster the remaining "Not-Ground"-Points with the geometry and radiometry and classify the resulting clusters using Random Forest
-7. PointNet++ ➡️ Test of some functions which are import for PointNet++ like Batching, *Farthest Point Sampling* and *Ball Query*
+📂 **PointNet++** ➡️ Test of some functions which are import for PointNet++ like Batching, *Farthest Point Sampling* and *Ball Query*

 ### Python Code
-1. `create_batches.py` ➡️ script will import a las or laz file creates the batches with a defined number of points
-2. `train_pointnet2.py` ➡️ script will import the batches and initalize a pointnet2 model.
+✏️`create_batches.py` ➡️ script will import a las or laz file creates the batches with a defined number of points ✏️`train_pointnet2.py` ➡️ script will import the batches and initalize a pointnet2 model.
    -  If defined it will use a predefined model to further train this model.
-4. `classify_batches.py` ➡️ This script will import the batches in a defined path to classify every batch.
+✏️ `classify_batches.py` ➡️ This script will import the batches in a defined path to classify every batch.
    - after batch classification it will combine the batches back to a single pointcloud, in order to create a fully classified cloud
-5. `validate_model.py` ➡️ script will import the batches from a defined path and uses the validation batch to calculate some statistics
+✏️`validate_model.py` ➡️ script will import the batches from a defined path and uses the validation batch to calculate some statistics
    - In addition it will plot a confusion matrix and the ROC-plots

 ## Related Projects